oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 - designating certain entities as _start nodes_.
 The concept of start nodes generalizes the notion of a "root" in graph theory and is analogous to the `start with` clause of SQL Hierarchical Queries [SQL-Informix](#SQLInformix).

 An entity is a _node_ of the hierarchy if it is a start node or has a parent that is a node.
 The recursion in this definition, which defines "node" in terms of "node", is typical of many definitions in the context of recursive hierarchies.
 Nodes must be identifiable through a single primitive property called the _node identifier_.

-A recursive hierarchy does not need to be as uniform as a leveled hierarchy.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy.
 Entities for which this path evaluates to null are not nodes of the hierarchy.